TouchDesigner/TouchEngine-UE-Samples/README.md

 call "[UE4 Install Location]\Engine\Build\BatchFiles\RunUAT.bat" BuildPlugin -Plugin=[Example Project Install Location]\Plugins\TouchEngine-UE4\TouchEngine.uplugin -Package=[Build Destination Location]\TouchEnigne-UE4 -Rocket
 ```

+Where

+- `UE4 Install Location` is the root folder of your Unreal Engine installation.
+It should be similar to `C:/Program Files/Epic Games/UE_4.26/` if you are using default locations.
+- `Example Project Install Location` is the path to the local copy of this repository on your computer.
+- `Build Destination Location` is the path to the folder where the compiled binaries will be moved.

 #### Using Visual Studio

 Follow the steps below to build from Visual Studio: